 than organic farming

-the latest innovations of the sector
+to present the latest innovations of the sector

 A recent research by the Washington State University shows that organic farming can be up to 35% more profitable than conventional farming.
 This study is a long-term analysis of the financial sustainability of organic farming: 44 case-studies referring to 40 years of organic production and 55 plant species cultivated in 14 countries over the 5 continents have been examined.

 Italian agro-livestock businesses carry on their interest in the potentialities of organic milk, whose average price is 25% higher than that of conventional milk.
 According to Sinab there are currently over 50 thousand heads of dairy cattle intended for organic milk production in Italy.
 Organic milk production is expected to exceed 500,000 tons in 2018 (4.7% of total milk production).